 If you are just getting into backpacking, here is a list of essentials you need.
 Every person will have variations of their own packing list depending on the destination, current conditions, their abilities and the size of the group.
-Bear in mind in mind your pack carries all of life's essentials, so choose those essentials with care.
+Bear in mind your pack carries all of your essentials for the trip, so choose with care.

 Active layers worn over the base layers should be comfy and breathable.
 A fleece jacket can provide good insulation and keep you warm, even when wet.
 Meanwhile, a rain jacket comes handy if you are traveling somewhere during the rainy season.
 A lightweight nylon windbreaker is both water-resistant and breathable.

-A good pair of hiking shoes will be essential when you will be carrying an additional 30L on your body.
+A good pair of hiking shoes are essential when you carry an additional 30L on your body.
 Your hiking boots should be proper fitting and supportive.
-Depending your destination, you should also consider wether you want your boots to be waterproof.
+Depending your destination, you should also consider whether you want your boots to be waterproof.

 A pack with 40-50L capacity is generally recommended for overnight trips.
 For longer trips, a pack with a 60L capacity or more is recommended.

 The most important factor or a backpack is a good fit.
 A properly fitting backpack allows you to carry most of the weight on your hips and lower body, sparing the easily fatigued muscles of the shoulders and back.

 A lightweight, three-season tent is ideal for most circumstances.
 You want to find a tent that will fit your needs and your style of backpacking, depending how many people you are packing with and how spacious you want your tent to be.
 Generally, the lighter they are, the less spacious they are.

 Nighttime temperature can vary dramatically depending on weather and seasons.
 A sleeping bag rated to 20 degrees is recommended for all- purpose use.